snehagawali44/Drug-Safety-Signal-Detection-Risk-Analysis/README.md

 # Skills Demonstrated

 Python | SQL | Power BI | Data Cleaning | EDA | Pharmacovigilance | Drug Safety Analytics | Dashboard Development

+# **Note:** The original dataset and Power BI (.pbix) file are not included in this repository due to GitHub file size limitations.
+Project documentation, Python analysis, SQL queries, and dashboard screenshots are provided to showcase the complete workflow and results.